tMDS-16 - Temperature meter with Modbus interface

 update_sensors

-To reset all sensor IDs and their offsets:
+To completely reset the stored sensor assignments and offsets:

 reset_sensors